fyfirman/eko-docs/src/content/docs/getting-started/quickstart.md

 ### Run

-Pin the current extension in the browser's top-right extensions menu, click the extension to open the popup, and click the RUN button to execute
+Pin the current extension in the browser's top-right extensions menu, click the extension to open the popup, and click the RUN button to execute.

 ![RUN](../assets/run_extension.png)